Letter - Infrastructure bill has more to do with social justice - Farmville

 And, by the way, arguing to make voting less secure is not the same as making it easier.
 Perhaps Editor Watson would want to consider what radical Marxists leaders are promoting and mention that some have actually been reported as having spent donated money on personal possessions most likely not part of the charter for their organization.

-There’s plenty of news fodder to go around and it’s not hard to find.
+There’s plenty of news fodder to go around, and it’s not hard to find.
 And if our local media leadership wishes to help with transparency, it might be good to see them opine on these issues as well.

 Peter Kapuscinski